top of page

 These remedies come from ages of actual use and testing.
 It is crucial to safeguard this knowledge so that these communities are able to care for themselves without the interference of foreign corporations and cultures who often profit off of their illness.

-What is an example of African American folk healing?
+What Is an Example of African American Folk Healing?

 African American folk healing is a rich tradition that blends European and African beliefs with Christian and voodoo elements.
 Passed down through word of mouth, Black folk often adopted these traditional concepts and methods when conventional medicine failed to support their community.